BLCM/bl3mods/Apocalyptech/README.md

   be less difficult.
 - **No Mayhem Drop Scaling** - Ordinarily, higher mayhem levels makes drop quality improve; this gets rid of that scaling altogether.
+- **Remove Mayhem Gear Bonuses** - Gets rid of the bonuses usually applied by having a Mayhem part on a piece of gear.
 - **Slayer Modifier Booster Change** - Changes the boosters dropped by the "Slayer" modifier to be health regen or damage reduction, instead of shield boosters.